WilkoV/design-stats/README.md

 Commands:
-  test [options] [connectionType]        Test connections to the database and 3d printing sites merge-sites [options]                  Get list of user's Thingiverse designs and match them with designs from cults3d and printable import-designs [options] [importFile]  Import design configurations for Thingiverse, cults3d and printable help [command]                         display help for command
+  test [options] [connectionType]        Test connections to the database and 3d printing sites mergeSites [options]                  Get list of user's Thingiverse designs and match them with designs from cults3d and printable importDesigns [options] [importFile]  Import design configurations for Thingiverse, cults3d and printable help [command]                         display help for command
 ```